-The design canvas is the central area of the project designer serving as the primary workspace where you visually design integrations.
+The design canvas is the central area when you open a project that serves as the primary workspace where you visually design integrations.
 Within the design canvas, you can create multiple workflows, accessed in tabs along the top of the design canvas.
 You then design workflows within the canvas by creating an linking operations using the tools provided in the component palette, project pane, and design canvas itself.
-For more information, see Design Canvas.
+For detailed information about all available options, see the page Design Canvas.

 The two types of component palettes each provide access to components that can be used within the project: the design component palette and the script component palette.
-For more information, see Component Palette.
+For detailed information about all available options, see the page Component Palette.

-- Design Component Palette: The design component palette is the collapsible panel on the right of the project designer that provides access to project components that can be used on the design canvas.
+- Design Component Palette: The design component palette is the collapsible panel on the right when you open a project that provides access to project components that can be used on the design canvas.
 Within the Connectivity tab of the design palette, connectors are first configured to create connections.
 Activities associated with those connections can then be added to operations on the design canvas.